Mizo people: Lushai Rising

 The Chin-Lushai Expedition annexed the Lushai Hills and the Chin Hills and established several outposts.
 Captain Herbert Richard Browne was assigned political officer of the North-Lushai Hills.
 His first decision was to depose Lianphunga and Zahrâwka of their chieftainship.
 However, new British policies on taxes and hunting restrictions led Khalkam to break his oath of fealty.
 Khalkam held a meeting with his brothers and plotted a revolt against British occupation.

 On 9 September 1890, Captain Browne was ambushed on his journey between Aizawl and Changsil.
 Browne was stabbed in the arm with three severe wounds and excessive bleeding.
 Browne died 15 minutes after being brought to Changsil post.
 Khalkam subsequently besieged Fort Aijal and overran the British.
 A relief force was dispatched to relieve Fort Aijal and Changsil.
 The force provided 200 men of the Surma Valley Military police under A.C.
-Tytler and Liuetenant R.R.
+Tytler and Lieutenant R.R.
 Swinton.
 However, while navigating the river, the party was ambushed and Swinton was killed in action.
 Browne's successor, R.B.
 McCabe, was successful in curbing the resistance and secured Khalkam's surrender on 23 November.
 Khalkam, Lianphunga and Thanghula were sent to Hazaribagh jail, where the former two committed suicide.

 Later on in 1892, Chief Zakapa revolted against the British.
 The investigation showed that superintendent of the South Lushai Hills, Charles Stewart Murray had demanded two girls as sexual companions for himself and his assistant Mr Taylor.
 After failing to procure women, Murray threatened his wife would be taken from him to fulfil the demand.
 Zakapa left and stayed with Lalthuama.
 Murray interrupted the meeting and in private conversation reiterated the demands.
 After the conversation, Murray began to burn down the rice stock of the village by setting the granary on fire.
 The Lushais became hostile and fired upon Murray and his party.
 Murray escaped leaving behind his money, guns, and men.
-On 16 March, 1892 C.S.
+On 16 March 1892 C.S.
 Murray was removed as superintendent and replaced with John Shakespear.
 Zakapa's allies were captured but liberally treated.

 McCabe would visit Lalburha's village who had refused to supply 100 coolies.
 The British column occupied the village which led to Lalburha burning down the houses and trapping them.
 However the British maintained their volley and scattered the attackers.
-The operations against Lalburha would last from 3 March 1892 - 17 March 1892.
+The operations against Lalburha would last from 3 March 1892 – 17 March 1892.
 Lalburha fled into exile as a fugitive as a result.
 Lalburha's ally, Pâwibâwia was captured on 14 April after storming his village at a climb over 2000 feet.
 After the capture of all Eastern Lushai chiefs by 8 June 1892, the chiefs agreed to pay house tax and supply coolies to the British.